adamskiij99/heston/README.md

-# Heston model options pricer
+# Heston model simulator and options pricer
-Monte Carlo options pricer under the Heston model.
+Euler-Maruyama simulation of the Heston model with option pricing functionality.

 Volatility $V_t$ and asset price $S_t$ follow: